Truro, the UK’s most Southerly city is a vibrant centre of shopping, culture and impressive architecture right in the heart of Cornwall.

 Things to do in Truro

-Visit Lemon Street Market home to some of Truro's most exciting and innovative small businesses.
-Here you can visit the Lander Gallery and Coffee Shop hosting Cornish art spanning four centuries, pick up some Cornish grown fair trade and organic flowers at Daisy Roots and sample some artisan breads and patisseries at Baker Tom
+- Visit Lemon Street Market home to some of Truro's most exciting and innovative small businesses.
+Here you can visit the Atrium Gallery hosting Cornish art, have lunch or a drink at the cafe, and sample some artisan breads and patisseries at Baker Tom.

-Owned by avid gardeners Wendy and Michael Perry, Bosvigo Gardens are just a 15 minute walk from the town centre.
+- Owned by avid gardener Wendy Parry, Bosvigo Gardens are just a 15 minute walk from the town centre.
 Filled with rare and unusual plants, vibrant blooms in the main garden contrast with the subtle shades of the courtyard plants and woodland walk.
-Open March to September on Monday/Wednesday/ Friday 11:00– 18:00.
+Open March to September on Monday/Wednesday/ Friday 11:00– 18:00

 Truro Tourist Information Centre